-- One semester of non-compliance - Probation: Restricted from all organization activities, including but not limited to, advertising events, reserving space, and using any campus funding. - Completion of previously unmet requirements is necessary to regain good standing. - Two consecutive semesters of non-compliance - Inactive: Restricted from all organizational activities and access to campus accounts, including organization email, is revoked. - Organization leadership is required to attend a hearing of the Student Life Committee and present an action plan identifying the cause of non-compliance and strategies to avoid future issues.
-The Committee provides a recommendation regarding recognition status to the Student Council. - Three consecutive semesters of non-compliance - Loss of recognition: The organization is no longer recognized by the college and any organizational activity could be a violation of the Student Handbook. - Any effort to reinstate the organization should follow the processes for starting a new organization.
+- One year of of non-compliance: - Inactive Status: Restricted from all organization activities, including but not limited to, advertising events, reserving space, and using any campus funding. - Organization leadership is required to attend a hearing of the Student Life Committee and present an action plan identifying the cause of non-compliance and strategies to avoid future issues.
+The

+- Committee provides a recommendation regarding recognition status to the Student Council. - Completion of previously unmet requirements is necessary to regain active status. - Two consecutive years of non-compliance: - Archived Status: In addition to the restrictions from one academic year of non-compliance, the organization also loses access to campus accounts, including organization email. - Loss of recognition: The organization is no longer recognized by the college and any organizational activity could be a violation of the Student Handbook. - \circ Any effort to reinstate the organization should follow the processes for starting a new organization.